Home

 GHI works to build bridges between Penn and academic and institutional partners throughout the Americas.

-In the US, students from other universities are invited to start their own chapters of the Guatemala Health Initiative.
+Finally, GHI collaborates to train independent teams in understanding and practicing global community health.
+In the US, students from other universities, religious organizations, and schools are invited to start their own chapters of the Guatemala Health Initiative.
 Penn's GHI has worked with students from UCSF, University of Minnesota, and Drexel University.
+Additionally, we have worked with groups to develop programs in Ecuador, Panama, and Malawi.
+Contact us today to initiate a partnership.

 Upcoming Opportunities